mateuszkierylo/goitneo-python-final-project-group-3/README.md

-# goitneo-python-final-project-group-3

-Basic requirements for a Personal Assistant:
+Personal Assistant Application

+This is a Python-based Personal Assistant application designed to help users manage their contacts and notes conveniently.
+The application offers a range of features to streamline contact management and note-taking tasks.

+Features

-1. Store and manage contacts:Add new contacts with names, addresses, phone numbers, emails, and birthdays.
+	1. Store and Manage Contacts: Easily add, edit, and delete contacts with details such as names, addresses, phone numbers, emails, and birthdays.
-2. Search for contacts by various criteria (for example, by name).
+	2. Search Contacts: Find contacts quickly by searching using various criteria, such as name.
-3. Edit and delete contacts.
-4. Display a list of contacts whose birthday is within a specified number of days from the current date.
+	3. Display Upcoming Birthdays: View a list of contacts whose birthdays are approaching within a specified number of days from the current date.
-5. Check the correctness of the entered phone number and email when creating or editing an entry and notify the user in case of an incorrect entry.
+	4. Validate Phone Numbers and Emails: Ensure correctness of entered phone numbers and emails and notify users of any errors.
-6. Store and manage your notes:Ability to add text notes.
-7. Search by notes.
-8. Edit and delete notes.
+	5. Store and Manage Notes: Add, edit, and delete text notes effortlessly.
+	6. Search Notes: Quickly find notes using the search feature.
-9. Data Storing: All data (contacts, notes) should be stored on the hard disk in the user folder.
+	7. Data Storage: All data, including contacts and notes, is stored securely on the hard disk in the user’s folder.
-10. The Assistant can be restarted without losing data.
+	8. Persistent Data: The application can be restarted without losing any stored data.
-11. Additional features
+	9. Additional Features:
-12. Storing and managing your notes:Ability to add tags to notes.
+	•	Add tags to notes for better organization.
-13. Search and sort notes by tags.
+	•	Search and sort notes by tags.
-14. Intelligent analysis:The assistant should guess what the user wants it to do based on the text entered and offer the closest command to execute.

-More requirements	:

-15. Proper Readme.md file
-16. The project is located in a public repository on GitHub (you can use an alternative such as GitLab or BitBucket).
-17. The project can be installed as a Python package and called from anywhere in the system (optional).
-18. There are no errors in the code when the application is executed.
-19. Convenience and logic of the command line interface are implemented.
-20. Effective use of OOP, inheritance, and composition.
-21. The program must correctly handle incorrect user input without closing.
-22. The code should be clean, structured, and adhere to PEP 8 standards.
+	•	Intelligent analysis to understand user commands and suggest relevant actions.
-23. Correct implementation of validation for each field.
+	•	Proper validation for each field

-24. Presentation: clarity and content
-25. Presentation: live demo
-26. Presentation: Q&A
+Installation

+To install the application, simply clone the repository and follow the setup instructions provided in the repository’s README file.

+To install aplication clone git

+Usage

+After installation, run the application using the provided command-line interface.
+Follow the on-screen instructions to utilize the various features offered by the Personal Assistant application

+python main.py

+Contributors

+	-	Mateusz Kieryło
+	-	Piotr Czechowski
+    -   Krzysztof Czerwienka
+    -   Edyta Pióro
+    -   Krzysztof Ryś
+    -   Katarzyna Słowik

+License

+This project is licensed under the MIT License.